SyncfusionExamples/Open-and-save-PDF-files-from-and-to-local-device-storage-in-Flutter/README.md

-# Open-and-save-PDF-files-from-and-to-local-device-storage-in-Flutter
+# Open and save PDF files from and to local device storage in Flutter

-Example application to open and save PDF files from and to local device storage using Syncfusion Flutter PDF Viewer.
+This repository contains an example that demonstrates how to open and save PDF files from and to local device storage using the Syncfusion Flutter PDF Viewer.